i4Trust/tutorials/PacketDelivery-ReferenceExample/Data-Service-Provider/README.md

 Depending on whether you use an external or the Keyrock built-in authorisation registry, it's endpoints and configuration parameters need to be configured accordingly.
-Make sure to setup an Ingress or OpenShift route in the values file for external access of the UI (e.g. https://umbrella.domain.org).
+Make sure to setup an Ingress or OpenShift route in the values file for external access to the provided Kong endpoints/routes.
 The issued private key and certificate chain must be added in PEM format.

 ```shell